Needham Thinks Aerie Pharma's Stock is Going to Recover

-Needham analyst Serge Belanger assigned a Buy rating to Aerie Pharma (AERI) today and set a price target of $40.00.
-The company’s shares closed last Thursday at $14.01, close to its 52-week low of $10.81.
+Needham analyst Serge Belanger maintained a Buy rating on Aerie Pharma (AERI) today and set a price target of $38.00.
+The company’s shares closed last Wednesday at $15.34, close to its 52-week low of $10.81.

-According to TipRanks.com, Belanger is a 2-star analyst with an average return of -0.5% and a 37.8% success rate.
+According to TipRanks.com, Belanger is a 3-star analyst with an average return of 1.6% and a 41.5% success rate.
 Belanger covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, KalVista Pharmaceuticals, and Collegium Pharmaceutical.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Aerie Pharma with a $34.44 average price target, a 149.0% upside from current levels.
-In a report issued on April 13, Mizuho Securities also assigned a Buy rating to the stock with a $36.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Aerie Pharma with a $34.44 average price target, which is a 144.3% upside from current levels.
+In a report issued on April 17, Mizuho Securities also maintained a Buy rating on the stock with a $34.00 price target.

 See today’s analyst top recommended stocks >>